JAlcocerT/JAlcocerT/content/blog/concepts-analytics.md

 draft: false
 tags: ["Dev"]
 description: 'Big Data Tools recap for the AI era.
 SQL, PySpark and more.
 AIssistant for Tech.'
-summary: 'A recap on SQL, PySpark and visualizations tools.'
 url: 'data-analytics-concepts'
 ---